joshua-mae/HoleHelper/README.md

 - The mol selection can be anything that isolates the current hole such as: segname 6 7 8 9 10 11
 - The wrapping condition should be the protein in which you want pbc to wrap around (centersel)
     - The condition will go into the wrapping statement like so:
-- `pbc wrap -first first -last last -centersel "wrapping condition input" -compound fragment -center com`
+- `pbc wrap -all -sel "your original mol selection" -centersel "wrapping condition input" -compound fragment -center com`

 **INP File Options:**
 - This is where the inputs for the INP file that the bash HOLE operation uses to make this program run faster than the other solutions currently.